 When it comes to the war on drugs, the United States has faltered in recent years, so much so that drug czar Gil Kerlikowske has renounced our old term “War on Drugs” and is trying a more integrated approach.
 Portugal has also tried a new tactic in dealing with drug addiction.
 Their approach is one that was both bold and difficult, but one that seemed to have paid off.
 Other countries have taken note of Portugal’s success, including the United States.
 Gil Kerlikowske has met with Portuguese officials to talk about their drug reform strategies.

-Ten years ago, Portugal had a big drug problem.
+Ten years ago, Portugal had a severe drug problem.
 100,000 people, or about 1% of the population, were addicted to drugs.
-Portugal found itself in the never-ending cycle of arresting drug criminals, prosecuting them, and then after their sentence was complete finding them back on the streets again.
-It’s one of the main problems countries face when trying to end drug addiction and the crimes that so often are associated with it.
+Portugal found itself in the never-ending cycle of arresting drug criminals, prosecuting them, and then, after their sentence was complete, finding them back on the streets again.
+It’s one of the main problems countries face when trying to end drug addiction and the crimes that are so often associated with it.

 In 2000, Portugal passed a law that decriminalized the use of all illegal drugs.
 Drugs are still illegal in Portugal, but instead of throwing someone in possession of drugs to jail, it sends them to treatment or counseling.
 Portugal wrote it into law that anyone caught with illegal drugs will go directly to a “Dissuasion Committee” for counseling and further treatment if necessary.